-Partners with central advancement offices to ensure that potential gift prospects are properly qualified, cultivated, and stewarded.
+Works with central advancement offices to ensure that potential gift prospects are properly qualified, cultivated, and stewarded.

-Ensures the maintenance of information on selected donors and prospects including contact reports in CRM system.
+Maintains information on selected donors and prospects including contact reports in CRM system.

 Communicates in ways that are donor-centric, while furthering the mission of Emory.